 At Carnegie Mellon, individual and collective well-being is rooted in healthy connections, both to people and to campus resources.
 How we care for our holistic selves and others is important to our success.
 We encourage students to balance their academic pursuits with other interests and to make time for activities that they enjoy.

 Family members are key partners in educating students about smart financial choices and alerting students to scholarships and funding resources.
 Students can set up a My Plaid Student account for family members to give access to the student’s invoice, account activity and to make payments to the account.

-The safety and wellbeing of every individual in the Carnegie Mellon University community is a top priority for the university.
+The safety and well-being of every individual in the Carnegie Mellon community is a top priority.
 While the university takes regular measures to ensure campus safety, we also want to educate students on the precautions they can take to minimize their risk.
 For any emergency, call University Police at 412-268-2323.

 At Carnegie Mellon, our ambition is that all students reach their highest potential in the areas of intellectual and artistic pursuits, personal well-being, professional development, leadership, and contribution to the larger community.